 burmatex® hold a number of environmental certifications against the most influential industry standards, with a range of carpet tiles, planks and roll options available that rank among the best in terms of overall environmental impact.

-Our full product range is manufactured using 100% renewable energy and has been awarded with A or A+ Green Guide ratings and an A+ VOC rating following the assessment of new builds.
+Our full product range is manufactured using 100% renewable energy and has been awarded with A+ VOC rating following the assessment of new builds.
 Particularly reviewing the sustainability of project materials and the amount of harmful Volatile Organic Compounds (VOC’s) they emit.

 burmatex® manufacturers and designers also boast a product range that adheres to SKA standards and qualifies for LEED accreditation, contributing towards satisfying a number of credits for the LEED v4 project certification covering the sustainability performance of materials in aggregate.